Sivashan485/PM1/README.md

 - `PRINT`: Display the text according to the current output format.

-- `REPLACE`: Replace text in paragraph n.
+- `REPLACE [n]`: Replace text in paragraph n.
 If `n` is not provided, replace text in the last paragraph.

 ## Example